paypal-examples/paypal-sdk-server-side-integration/docs/update-from-client-side-helpers-to-server-side.md

 +                 // use the "body" param to optionally pass additional order information
 +                 // like product skus and quantities
 +                 body: JSON.stringify({
++                 // for no itemization of goods, send empty cart(cart:[])
++                 // for itemization of goods, send an array of cart
 +                   cart: [
 +                     {
 +                        sku: "YOUR_PRODUCT_STOCK_KEEPING_UNIT",